Open-Transactions/opentxs/README.md

 Use clang-format and cmake-format.

-#### CppCheck and clang-format Git hooks
+#### clang-format Git hook

-For convenience please enable the git hooks which will trigger cppcheck and clang-format each time you push or commit.
+For convenience please enable the git hook which will trigger clang-format each time you commit.
 To do so type in the repo directory:

     cd .git/hooks
-    ln -s ../../cmake/scripts/git_hooks/pre-push
     ln -s ../../cmake/scripts/git_hooks/pre-commit

-To check your code without pushing the following command can be used:

-    git push -n

 ### Build Instructions